Skip to Content

 • Yogurt: Use full-fat plain yogurt or Dahi.
 You can use Greek yogurt, but it will alter the consistency.

-• Spices: Perfectly season our Easy Raita Recipe with salt and ground cumin.
+• Spices: Season the easy raita recipe with kosher salt and ground cumin.

 • Cucumber: Any cucumber will do, so use what you have.
-I prefer finely diced cucumbers, but some recipes call for grated.
+I prefer finely diced Persian cucumbers, but some recipes call for them to be grated.

 • Cilantro: Brighten and flavor the dip with freshly chopped cilantro.